 Is Zuppa Toscana Spicy?

-We use “Hot” Italian sauce which does give this soup a spicy kick but you can substitute with medium or mild Italian sausage and make a less spicy version then season with salt and pepper to taste.
+I Use “Hot” Italian sauce, which does give this soup a spicy kick, but you can substitute with medium or mild Italian sausage and make a less spicy version that’s more kid-friendly, then season with salt and pepper to taste.
+You can spice up individual bowls later with red pepper flakes if you prefer.

 Do I really need 1 HEAD of Garlic?

 YES!
 We used a full head of garlic (about 10 large cloves).
 Do not skip the fresh garlic.
-Garlic gives the broth incredible and authentic Italian flavor.
-Since the garlic is sautéed, then simmered with the broth, it doesn’t overwhelm the soup.
+Garlic gives the broth an incredible and authentic Italian flavor.
+Since the garlic is sautéed and then simmered with the broth, it doesn’t overwhelm the soup.
 Garlic is also very good for you (a super food)!

 Is Zuppa Toscana Healthy?